divvungiellatekno/giellalt.uit.no/infra/DontPanic.md

 Go back to [the interactive monitor](https://status.giellalt.org/), refresh, and check whether the report has turned greener.
 (Remember: The monitor tests every 5 minutes).

 # A server is very slow

-* Log in to the machine via ssh and find out which processes are using most CPU resource by giving the command:
+Log in to the machine via ssh and find out which processes are using most CPU resource by giving the command:

 ```
-    top
+    htop
 ```

+The top part of the screen shows CPU usage per core, as well as memory usage.
+Sort by CPU or Memory in the process list below, by typing **shift-p** or **shift-m**, respectively.
+Processes that seem to use a lot of either CPU or Memory should be restarted.

 The output looks something like
 ```